opendsc/opendsc/README.md

 While task-scheduler with PowerShell script can accomplish the needs for a basic and rudimentary LCM replacement, a full-featured LCM replacement can reduce the administrators technical debt maintaining and deploying configuration with reporting capabilities.

+## Development Phases

+### Phase 1

+Create proof of concept LCM with configuration file already on the node.

+Milestones:

+* Consume unencrypted configuration file and call DSC and capture status
+* Log status

+### Phase 2

+LCM as a service.

+Milestones:

+* LCM running as a service
+* Configuration file
+* Configuration mode: ApplyOnly, ApplyAndMonitor, ApplyAndAutoCorrect
+* Configuration mode time interval
+* Local API for a tool to call

+### Phase 3

+Create a proof of concept pull server.

+Milestones:

+* REST API
+* Token authentication
+* LCM pull configuration

 ## LCM - Local Configuration Manager

 The LCM is the agent on the device to start dsc configuration and report back on the success or failure.